MicroEJ/docs/SDKUserGuide/installSDKDistribution21_11.rst

 The SDK Distribution is now installed on your computer.
 You can launch it from your application launcher or by executing the :guilabel:`MicroEJ` executable in the installation path.

 Once the SDK is started, it is recommended to check if updates are available (see :ref:`sdk_update` section).
+If your are running SDK on Windows OS, it is also strongly recommended to configure :ref:`Windows defender exclusion rules <sdk_install_troubleshooting_windows>`.

 ..